Late-blooming magnetars: awakening as long period transients after a dormant cooling epoch: Magnetothermal evolution

-The evolution of temperature at the base of the envelope, $T_b$, shown in Fig.~\ref{fig:contours Rm}, can be related to the surface temperature, $T_{s}$, assuming radiative equilibrium \cite{Gudmund83} (see Appendix~\ref{sec:mtev}).
-Tracing $T_s$ allows us to determine the X-ray luminosity as a function of age.
+Representative snapshots of the magnetic field evolution and associated crustal failures from the underlying 2D magnetothermal simulations, for both CC and CT configurations at the two fiducial field strengths considered here, are presented and discussed in detail in \cite{deh20}, to which we refer the reader for more information.

+Fig.~\ref{fig:contours Rm} shows their respective, numerically-determined $T_{b}$-$B$ tracks.
+The overlaid colours depict the magnetic Reynolds number \eqref{eq:reynolds} at polar latitudes in the crust with both, initially-hot models beginning in the top-right of the diagram.
+The CT track (dashed line) descends vertically, reflecting cooling with minimal magnetic activity until $\lesssim 0.1$~Myr ages when $\Rm$ becomes large.
+By contrast, the CC model (solid) diverts within $\sim 10^{2}$~yr from this dive, evolving toward the bottom-left as the field decays in unison with cooling.
+The shorter length scales in the crust combined with the greater resistivity there are responsible for this bifurcation, and is why CC models better explain the X-ray profiles of Galactic magnetars.
+The Hall effect is particularly prominent for CC cases at ages $10^{1} \lesssim t/\text{kyr} \lesssim 10^{2}$ where a horizontal plateau is visible, indicating an approximate balance between the heating and cooling rates at the expense of magnetic energy \cite[e.g.,][]{deh23b}.

-Fig.~\ref{fig: luminosity} shows the resulting (redshifted) luminosity curves, overlaid with the observed populations of isolated magnetars \cite{coti18} and ULPs (see Appendix~\ref{sec:ulps} and Table~\ref{tab:isolated ULPs}).
-Notably, we do not have reliable information to estimate ULP ages: there are only upper limits to $\dot{P}$, and the dipole braking formula is not applicable.
-For CT (dashed curve), the quiescent X-ray luminosity drops below $L_{\rm X} \sim 10^{30} \text{ erg s}^{-1}$ within $\lesssim 0.1$~Myr.
-For CC (solid) models, we show results for two models with the same structure but distinct initial polar-dipole strengths ($2 \times 10^{14}$~G and $2 \times 10^{15}$~G), the larger of which better matches the Galactic magnetar track.
-In both cases, the luminosity only dips to GX J1627-like values after $\gtrsim 2$~Myr.
-Importantly though, the field has decayed sufficiently at that point so as to disable failure activity.
+Another way to visualise the impact of the current distribution is shown in Fig.~\ref{fig: luminosity}, depicting (redshifted) luminosity curves for CT (dashed) and CC (solid) cases overlaid with the observed populations of isolated magnetars \citep{coti18} and LPTs (see Appendix~\ref{sec:somelptproperties} for details on our sample).
+For the CT case, the quiescent X-ray luminosity drops below $L_{\rm X} \sim 10^{29} \text{ erg s}^{-1}$ within $\lesssim 0.1$~Myr.
+This reflects the vertical drop seen in Fig.~\ref{fig:contours Rm} with the star retaining its magnetic energy, providing a natural explanation for a cold and yet strong-field object (i.e., LPTs).
+For CC (solid) models, two cases with the same structure but different initial polar-dipole strengths ($2 \times 10^{14}$~G and $2 \times 10^{15}$~G) are shown, the larger of which better matches observations of Galactic magnetars.
+Because of Joule heating, the luminosity is too high to explain the observations of GX J1627 or CHIME J0630+25 for either intensity even after $\gtrsim 2$~Myr.
+These curves assume an envelope composed primarily of iron: a different composition or stellar mass could lead to a factor $\sim 10$ adjustment in $L_{\rm X}$ \cite[compare figures 2 and 4 in][]{deh23b} but, even at the lower end, CC models could not fit the coldness of LPTs before $\gtrsim$~Myr ages.
+The field has decayed to $\ll 10^{14}$~G by that point though so as to disable outbursts and radio pulsing, as we explore next.